 The idea here is that the old shirt is more valuable to you than a new shirt.
 If you patch it, you need old cloth, not new cloth, or the whole thing is an exercise in futility.

 And no one pours new wine into old wineskins.
 If he does, the new wine will burst the skins, the wine will run out and the wineskins will be ruined.
 No, new wine must be poured into new wineskins.
-And no one after drinking old wine wants the new, for he says, ‘The old is better.’”
+And no one after drinking old wine wants the new, for the old is better.

 —Luke 5:37-39, NRSV

 In winemaking, they grow the grapes and crush them to make new wine, which is actually just another way of saying

 grape juice.
 They put the new wine into kegs (these days) or wineskins (back then) and leave it to ferment in a temperature-controlled environment until it becomes wine.